International Conference: Realigning Cybersecurity Education

 Call for additional research papers: Proposals close 30 September

-The organisers today issued a call for presentations in the plenary sessions, workshop sessions or associated special seminars.
+Call for presentations in the plenary sessions, workshop sessions or associated special seminars.
 The conference will be used to maximise the participation of international scholars.
 Several invitations are still pending.
 To give Australia-based scholars an opportunity to participate in the project, papers will be accepted for presentation either at the conference or at Canberra-based special seminars in the six-weeks prior to the conference and in early 2018.
 Initial proposals should be 3-4 pages in length.
 Contact: Professor Greg Austin (G.Austin@unsw.edu.au).

 UNSW will assist in covering the travel and accommodation costs for one speaker per successful submission.
 The standard offer includes: